rocky-linux/documentation/docs/desktop/gnome/x11vnc_plus_ssh_lan.md

 ![TigerVNC viewer connected to an X session](images/x11vnc_plus_ssh_lan_images/x11vnc_over_ssh_lan_conclusion.webp)

-At this point, you have successfully set up an x11vnc server and connected to it using a TigerVNC client.
-This solution is ideal for providing remote support, as it shares the same X session as the user, ensuring a seamless support experience.
+You have successfully set up an x11vnc server and connected to it using a TigerVNC client.
+This solution is ideal for remote support, as it shares the same X session as the user, ensuring a seamless support experience.